kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-Routing/script.md

 **Alamofire** is a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by **Alamofire Software Foundation**.

+Probably you have created `APIManager` or `NetworkModel` of your apps using **Alamofire**, which ends up in a mess on every new version of APIs.

 As apps grow in size, it's important to adopt common patterns as you build out your network stack.
 An important part of that design is how to route your requests.
 The **Alamofire** `URLConvertible` and `URLRequestConvertible` protocols along with the Router design pattern are here to help.

 We are going to use `URLRequestConvertible` protocol in this screencast for refactoring networking calls.